-Candidates are required to come to class each night with a laptop or tablet to access course materials.
-As of July 1, 2015, devices without dual band radios may not be able to access required course curriculum.
+Candidates are required to come prepared for class each night with a laptop or tablet to access course material.
+Devices must have "dual band" Wi-Fi radios.
+Devices without dual band radios may not be able to access required course curriculum.
 Please check with your device vendor to determine whether the device you wish to use has this capability.
-The program is not responsible for lost, stolen, or damaged devices.

-Teachers College of San Joaquin has a password-protected wireless connection available.
-Candidates have full access to the Internet.
+Teachers College of San Joaquin has a password-protected wireless connection available allowing candidates to have full access to the Internet.